peacebytes/fluentlenium-cucumber/README.md

 mysql -h 127.0.0.1 -u root -p
 ```

-Create a table
+Create a database then a table
 ```
-use fluentlenium_cucumber;
 CREATE DATABASE fluentlenium_cucumber;
 USE fluentlenium_cucumber;
 CREATE TABLE IF NOT EXISTS test_ids (